Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  All external APIs (financial system, venue booking system, authentication system) are compatible with RESTful communication and return predictable, validated JSON responses.
+1)  All external APIs (financial system, venue booking system, authentication system) are compatible with RESTful communication and return predictable, validated JSON responses.

-B)  External systems (finance, venue, university SSO) remain stable, maintained, and accessible throughout the lifecycle of CMS.
+2)  External systems (finance, venue, university SSO) remain stable, maintained, and accessible throughout the lifecycle of CMS.

-C)  External system outages are rare and will be handled through fallback mechanisms or error messages.
+3)  External system outages are rare and will be handled through fallback mechanisms or error messages.

 <!-- -->